Lichen Sclerosus - Causes, Symptoms and Treatments

-The most common standard treatment for LS is an "ultrapotent" topical steroid cream, such as clobetasol, which is available only by prescription.
+The most common standard treatment for LS is an ultrapotent topical steroid cream which is only available by prescription.
 For many people, however, the potential benefits from these powerful steroids may be outweighed by significant drawbacks, including unpleasant side effects and high cost...not to mention the potential health consequences associated with long-term steroid use and withdrawal.

 If you have LS, it's important to speak with your doctor about treatment.
 But know that there are natural, healthier, and less expensive options for you -- like pure emu oil and emu oil based creams and salves.

 According to DrexelMedicine.org:

 Emu Joy has created a kit just for LS sufferers that provides emu oil-based relief for many of the typical symptoms.
 The 5-piece Soothe My LS Kit contains:

 Pure refined emu oil, which has been used for centuries to treat many skin conditions, including LS.
 It contains essential fatty acids and other all-natural components which provide powerful yet gentle anti-inflammatory benefits.
 Emu oil has been shown in clinical studies to thicken the skin, and important feature since LS often results in thinning of the skin.
 It can also be safely used as a vaginal lubricant.